 What are the goals of the program?

-This program aims to produce a local bench of seasoned facilitators who can support the Jewish communities of Greater Washington to foster discussion and learning across divides on charged issues.
+Building on our first Greater Washington facilitation training intensive in 2018-19, this program aims to produce a local bench of seasoned facilitators who can support the Jewish communities of Greater Washington to foster discussion and learning across divides on charged issues.
 For the past 5 years, Resetting the Table has worked with dozens of Jewish organizations across the country, including in the DC area, to foster a culture of dialogue across differences, especially on Israel.
 Amidst increasing political escalation and polarization in our culture, this program aims to expand the facilitation resources available to the Jewish communities of Greater Washington by building a local roster of exceptional locally-based facilitators.

 Who should apply?

 Applicants should share RTT’s commitment to building a culture of dialogue and deliberation across differences, by which we mean supporting open and direct communication where there is currently avoidance or tension over differences of views, background, or experience.
 Ideal participants will already have significant experience facilitating groups in professional settings (e.g., educators, social workers, mediators, staff managers/directors, clergy, etc.).

 Resetting the Table’s facilitators help participants “go toward the heat” to explore their differences directly.
 As such, participants themselves must be comfortable with difference and disagreement and able to sustain connection and empathy to all parties as differences emerge.
 Seasoned facilitators must be willing to learn, practice, and employ a distinct methodological framework that may be different than the approaches they regularly use.

 Those with strong roots and/or connections to one or more of Greater Washington’s Jewish communities are especially encouraged to apply.

 What will participants receive?